ericjiang97/googlecloud-techtalk/present.md

 # Deploying the App

+- Reason's why we are using a Java Environment is that since its developed directly on the Standard Environment, it scales up way faster.
 ---

-# Other Tools Available  on GCP
+# Other Tools Available  on GCP that you play with

 - Cloud ML (Google Cloud Machine Learning) which is built off TensorFlow
 - Compute Engine - Google VMs
 - Container Engine - built off Kubernetes and allows deployment of custom applications
 - Cloud Storage - CDN provider of files (like _Amazon S3_)
 - Network Balancer - for Load Balancing of traffic for your applications
-- Cloud APIs such as NLP, Sentiment Analysis, DLP, etc.
+- Cloud ML APIs such as Natural Language Processing, Data Loss Prevention, etc.
-- and Much more

 ---